+Baita Plai Project Update

 Baita Plai Project update

-Vast Resources plc, the AIM-listed mining company, is pleased to update the market on progress at its Baita Plai Polymetallic Mine “Baita Plai” in Romania.
+Vast Resources plc, the AIM-listed mining company, is pleased to present to the market a new video the company has produced introducing its Baita Plai Polymetallic Mine “Baita Plai” in Romania.

-Following the previous announcement regarding shipping updates made on 5th May 2020, the Company can confirm that the second shipment of equipment, which includes forty-two one cubic metre underground wagons and railway cutting & bending equipment, arrived at Baita Plai over the long weekend.
-The Company will post photographs and videos of the equipment being unloaded on its social media pages, together with an updated project plan.

-The arrival of the second shipment at Baita Plai now means that the Company has all the essential equipment necessary for the commencement of production at Baita Plai.
+The new video entitled “Welcome to Baita Plai” includes a driving tour of the Baita Plai complex, a walking tour of the renovated adminstration building as well as interviews with key personel in the undergound sections and floatation plant.
+The video concludes with several interviews of key staff working at Baita Plai, including the new General Manager, Chief Mechanical Engineer, a senior mining engineer and a geologist.

+The Company will post the video on its website at www.vastplc.com and on its social media pages.

 **ENDS**